The 1920 Regular Season Ends

 It was a sensitive way to say the ball was ridiculously short.

 At the end of the first half, Uncle Charlie didn't even let the team rest but rather entertained the crowd by having his players line up in offensive and defensive positions to compare how plays were run in the early days of football, and how they were run now, since coaches such as himself had opened up the game.

-"You see, it was a couple of yards and a cloud of dust," he'd yell into a megaphone when his team ran an old-fashioned, rugby-like play.
+"You see, it was a couple of yards and a cloud of dust," he'd yell into a megaphone when his team ran an old-fashioned, "flying wedge" play.

 Then the coach would have his players line up in a similar formation, but Bo would send his ends and a couple of backs down the field and he'd fire a pass to one of them.